 The Toyota RAV4 Prime has the same rugged styling as the base RAV4 Hybrid, but it adds a potent plug-in hybrid powertrain that delivers 302 horsepower and a 62-km all-electric range.

-Combining the all-electric driving range and its thrifty hybrid mode after the batteries deplete, the RAV4 Prime delivers a stellar 2.5 L/100 km fuel consumption rating.
+Combining the all-electric driving range and its thrifty hybrid mode after the batteries deplete, the RAV4 Prime delivers a stellar fuel economy with a 2.5 L/100 km fuel consumption rating.

-On top of this thriftiness, the RAV4 Prime also has plenty of interior space, including 960.1 mm of rear seat legroom, 948.6 litres of cargo room with the rear seats up, and 1,789.6 litres with the rear seats folded.
+On top of this thriftiness, the RAV4 Prime also has a tighter-than-average rear seat that offers only 960.1 mm of rear seat legroom.
+However, its 948.6 litres of cargo room with the rear seats up, and 1,789.6 litres with the rear seats folded are about average.

 Source: Toyota